craigargh/cfg-python/more_depth/logic_and_if_statements.md

-# Logical Operators and If Statements in More Depth
+# Logic and If Statements in More Depth

-## Logical Operators
+## Comparisons

-Logical operators are all about checking if something is `True` or `False`.
+Conmparisons are all about checking if something is `True` or `False`.
 This has many applications in programming.
 Is the password a user has just entered correct?
 Is there enough money in my account to buy a pair of socks?
 Can I fit another jelly bean in my mouth?

 Notice how all of the above examples are yes or no questions.
 In Python you can represent a yes as a `True` value and a no as a `False` value.